 Statements mailed in January and February

-Unless tax day falls on a weekend or holiday, you usually have until April 15 to file (extended to July 15 in 2020).
+Unless tax day falls on a weekend or holiday, you usually have until April 15 to file.
 However, most of the papers you need to document the income, interest and withheld taxes you report arrive in your mailbox in January, with investment-related 1099s often coming in February.
 Although the postal service may deliver some of them—your W-2, for example—email announcements that the documents are available online may land in your inbox.

 Mortgage providers, banks and other financial institutions often post those important 1099 forms on your online account.
 So it’s a good idea to create an email tax folder for messages relating directly to tax information.

 Track paperless records as they come